MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 #### Create a New Client Secret

-1. After the Multi-Tenant application has been created, create a client secret for this Service Principal.
+1. After the MultiTenant application has been created, create a client secret for this Service Principal.

 1. Save the generated secret in a safe location.
 The secret combined with the client ID is your client credentials that will be required to exchange the code, in authorization code flow, for an ID Token in the next step.